Tenure-Track Assistant Professor, Site-Specific Weed Management

-The Department of Botany and Plant Pathology has a diverse and creative faculty that conducts research in plant pathology, plant biology, and weed science.
-The department is part of a dynamic research community of plant scientists in the College of Agriculture and across the university.
-The department is located in Lilly Hall with research labs, greenhouse space, and plant growth facilities.
-The MRTF supports the Daniel Turfgrass Research and Diagnostic Center, a state-of-the-art research and education facility that provides the opportunity to conduct research on contemporary turfgrass management issues.
+The Department of Botany and Plant Pathology has a diverse and creative faculty that conducts research in weed science, plant pathology, and plant biology.
+The department is part of a dynamic research community of scientists in the College of Agriculture and across the university.
+The department is primarily located in Lilly Hall with research labs, instructional spaces and teaching labs, greenhouse complex, and plant growth facilities.

-The Department is an integral part of the College of Agriculture, one of the world's leading colleges of agricultural, food, life, and natural resource sciences and ranked sixth in the US in the 2019 QS World University Rankings.
+The Department is an integral part of the College of Agriculture, one of the world’s leading colleges of agricultural, food, life, and natural resource sciences and ranked eighth in the world in the 2022 QS World University Rankings.
 The College is deeply committed to the three land-grant missions (teaching, research, and extension), to international activities and perspectives that span all missions, and to excellence in all we do.
-The College has 11 academic departments and includes 313 faculty, 2803 undergraduate students, and 672 graduate students.
-The College's strategic plan can be accessed at https://ag.purdue.edu/plan/Pages/default.aspx
+The College has 11 academic departments and includes 302 faculty, 2823 undergraduate students, and 689 graduate students.
+The College’s current strategic plan can be accessed at Strategic Plan (https://ag.purdue.edu/about/strategic-plan.html).

-Interested applicants must submit an application packet that outlines their research interests, a statement of their Extension philosophy, professional goals, diversity statement, a complete curriculum vitae that includes a summary of academic and other professional experiences, and the names and contact information for four references.
-All materials must be combined into one pdf and submitted electronically via this site – https://careers.purdue.edu/go/West-Lafayette-Faculty/7721600/.
-Review of applications will begin on September 30, 2019 and continue until a suitable candidate is identified.
-Address questions to Janna Beckerman (firstname.lastname@example.org).
+Interested applicants must submit an application packet that include separate statements on research interests, teaching philosophy, and diversity/inclusion, as well as a complete curriculum vitae that includes a summary of academic and other professional experiences, and the names and contact information for four references.
+Purdue University, the College of Agriculture, and the Department of Botany and Plant Pathology are committed to free and open inquiry in all matters.
+Candidates are encouraged, but not required, to address in their cover letter how they are prepared to contribute to a climate that values free inquiry and academic freedom.
+All materials must be combined into one pdf and submitted electronically via this site – https://careers.purdue.edu/job-invite/22892/.
+Review of applications will begin on January 16, 2023 and continue until a suitable candidate is identified.
+Address questions to the chair of the search committee, Dr. Bryan Young (BryanYoung@purdue.edu).
 A background check will be required for employment in this position.

-Purdue University's Department of Botany and Plant Pathology is committed to advancing diversity in all areas of faculty effort, including discovery, instruction, and engagement.
-Candidates should address at least one of these areas in their cover letter, indicating their experiences, current interests or activities, and/or future goals to promote a climate that values diversity and inclusion.
-Purdue is an ADVANCE institution – https://www.purdue.edu/advance-purdue/.
+Purdue University’s Department of Botany and Plant Pathology is committed to advancing diversity in all areas of faculty effort, including scholarship, instruction, and engagement.
+Candidates should address at least one of these areas in a separate Diversity and Inclusion Statement, indicating their past experiences, current interests or activities, and/or future goals to promote a climate that values diversity and inclusion.

 Purdue University is an EOE/AA employer.
 All individuals, including minorities, women, individuals with disabilities, and veterans are encouraged to apply.